The Top 10 Dishes You Need To Try in an Irish Pub

 3. Irish Stew

-Most often served with mutton or beef as the key ingredient, Irish stew is a leading dish in the Irish diet and a solid pub favourite.
+An Irish specialty most often served with mutton or beef as the key ingredient, Irish stew is a leading dish in the Irish diet and a solid pub favourite.

 The meat is usually served in a stew with chunks of potato and sliced onion and served with a chunk of farmhouse bread on the side, which is then used to soak up all the broth.